CallanMark/UmassLowellCourseWork/readme.md

 The model achieved 86.0% accuracy and 86.1% F1-score on PolitiFact and 96.5% accuracy and 96.6% F1-score on GossipCop, outperforming the UPFD baseline by 1.35% accuracy and 1.45% F1-score on PolitiFact.
 Visualizations of attention mechanisms and outlier graphs provided insights into model behavior, highlighting the importance of structural features in distinguishing fake from real news.

+# Social Computing

+This repository contains my work for the Social Computing course taught by [Hadi Amiri](https://scholar.google.com/citations?user=fyUpZ5EAAAAJ&hl=en).

+The course included both theoretical paper reviews and practical programming assignments.
+While some homeworks focused on mathematical proofs and paper analysis (not shown here), the programming assignments demonstrated hands-on implementation of key social computing concepts.

+I achieved an A in this course, which provided a strong foundation in analyzing social networks and implementing computational methods for social data analysis.
+The course culminated in a final project applying graph neural networks to fake news detection, combining multiple architectures to achieve SOTA comparable results.